You have some vocabulary. You know how to communicate common phrases.

 Each participant must have a membership and must log onto their own computer.
 Since the Signing Room is delivered through an online format, it is VERY IMPORTANT that it is 1 person to 1 device, otherwise other members of the Signing Room will have difficulty viewing you and it will minimize the experience in the Signing Room.

-"This class was a great way to help me to expand the sign language I already know into everyday conversations and life.
-I enjoyed chatting with the Deaf Language Models and other parents."
+"The Signing Room is a great way to to expand the sign language I already know into everyday conversations and life.
+I enjoyed chatting with the Deaf Language Models and others."

 Last updated 7/3/19